Constraining Flavour Symmetries At The EW Scale II: The Fermion Processes: models for quark and/or lepton masses

 The Higgs spectrum can only be realistic in the situation where $A_4$ is (softly) broken.
 Although $\omega$ is not absolutely constrained, the need of reproducing the neutrino mixing pattern suggests that the phase is small.
 In Model 2 we commented on the dependence of the Higgs masses on the soft parameters and the same applies in this case: the dependence is not linear and for even small soft parameters we get large Higgs masses.
 The plot in fig. \ref{fig:soft} is representative also of this model.

 Experimentally, in the quark sector two features have been explored: flavour changing interactions and CP violation.
 Remarkably, the CKM matrix obtained in the model under inspection is completely real.
-It seems then of scarce value to explore CP violating effects coming from the complex vevs of the Higgs triplet, not having the dominant contribution from the Standard Model CKM matrix to compare them with.
 We will consequently focus only on flavour changing processes.
 As discussed in section \ref{sec:decay} meson oscillations are in these models mediated by tree level diagrams instead of box diagrams.
 We therefore expect strong bounds from the mass splittings in the neutral B-meson and Kaon systems.
 In fig. \ref{fig8}, we plot $\Delta M_F$ versus the lightest Higgs mass for these systems.
 Indeed $\Delta M_F$ is large, up to several orders of magnitude above the experimental value for the $B_d$ meson and the Kaon.